Are you one of those product managers who still use spreadsheets, text documents, Photoshop mockups and PowerPoint presentations?

 Not long ago, a product management team had to rely on tools specifically created for other fields to prepare their product launch plans and track the results.
 Recently, more awareness of the specific needs of product management has begun to emerge, and many apps and digital product management tools are being created in order to facilitate their work and help marketing teams.

-Learn about the product management tools that should be included in any product management workflow, from the definition of the strategy and objectives, the planning of launches and sprints, to the collection of feedback from users experiences and customers.
+Learn about the best product management tools, the ones that should be part of any product management workflow: from the definition of the strategy and objectives, the planning of launches and sprints, to the collection of feedback from users' experiences and customers.

 This is what we will learn: